pyca/pynacl/docs/utils.rst

     :param bytes size: The size of the random bytestring.
     :return bytes: The random bytestring.

+.. function:: randombytes_deterministic(size, seed, encoder=encoding.RawEncoder)

+    Returns ``size`` number of deterministically generated pseudorandom bytes from a 32 byte seed.

+    :param bytes size: The size of the random bytestring.
+    :param bytes seed: The seed for the bytestring.
+This should be 32 bytes or a TypeError will be thrown.
+    :param encoder: The encoder class used to encode the produced bytes.
+    :return bytes: The random bytestring.

 .. function:: ensure(cond, *args, raising=nacl.exceptions.AssertionError)

     Returns if a condition is true, otherwise raise a caller-configurable